saltastroops/data-archive-database/model.md

 resolvingPower | median spectral resolving power per pixel | see below | see below sampleSize | median pixel size | see below | see below

-The calculation of the dimension, resolving power and sample size is explained in the section on spectral properties.
+The calculation of the dimension, resolving power and sample size is explained in the section on calculating energy properties.

 ### EnergyInterval